 The good news is that you can do most of your home search online.
 However, I’ve found that some homeowners don’t always list their apartments online.

-If you’re in the country already and you already have an ideal neighbourhood in mind, you can check out the condominiums and houses for “To Let” signs or the noticeboards in nearby convenience shops like 7-11.
+If you’re in the country already and you already have an ideal neighborhood in mind, you can check out the condominiums and houses for “To Let” signs or the noticeboards in nearby convenience shops like 7-11.

 In many cases that will mean higher prices if the owner decides to rent the apartment to you, or you’ll get an outright rejection for being a ‘foreigner’.
 If you get rejected, maybe don’t take it too personally.
 The country, unfortunately, has no laws against preferential treatment.
 Homeowners have the right to rent their properties to whomever they choose.